 Grass-Finished Beef – A Cut Above

-Moink only works with beef suppliers like The Mannix Family in Montana and John Wood in Missouri, whose cattle spend their entire lives in the pasture, and not the confinement building.
+Moink only works with beef suppliers like The Mannix Family in Montana, whose cattle spend their entire lives in the pasture, and not the confinement building.
 We rest easier knowing that Moink cattle live healthier, happier lives.

 Good meat comes from healthy land.
 That’s why another requirement of a Moink farmer is being a good steward of the environment.
 Our partners view themselves as managers, rather than owners, of the land, sea, and animals.
 They care for the whole ecosystem so it can flourish for generations to come.

 You can also feel all warm and fuzzy about the nutritional benefits of grass-finished beef.
 It has less total fat and more heart-healthy Omega-3 Fatty Acids and Conjugated Linoleic Acid.
 With more antioxidants like Vitamin E, grass fed meat has anti-cancer and anti-diabetes properties.